Geography

 Deltas are divided into four types, depending on what dominates them:

 1. Dominated by waves: This type of delta starts as a standard wave, and then gets dragged towards the fan’s outer edge.
 It usually gets a classic triangle shape due to its formation.
+The wave-dominated deltas are often seen in areas with strong wave action and have smoother coastlines.

 2. Dominated by tides: This type of delta is completely covered by tides as they enter in.
 It usually has several branches that are followed through to the bigger water body.
+Tidal deltas are characterized by their funnel-shaped river mouths and numerous tidal channels.

 3. Gilbert delta: This kind of delta is formed when a river meets a freshwater lake.
 It has coarse silt due to the silt being thrust into the lake very quickly.
+Gilbert deltas are typically steep and form in areas with high sediment supply and limited tidal or wave influence.

 4. Cuspate delta: This kind of delta is usually tooth shaped, and forms where the is tidal force in different directions.
 These types are rare and occur only on huge water bodies.
+Cuspate deltas often form in areas with alternating wave directions, leading to a pointed or cusp shape.

 Importance of deltas for humankind